 “Success is actually a short race—a sprint fuelled by discipline just long enough for habit to kick in and take over.” ― Gary Keller, The ONE Thing

-1. Disconnect from the internet.
+1. Disconnect from the internet

 We have access to all the content we could want, and this privilege creates one of the biggest obstacles when trying to knuckle down and get work done.

 So do yourself a favour and turn off your internet.
 Turn off your wifi box at the power, turn off your mobile data on your smartphone or go somewhere that is completely internet free to get work done.

 If you’re in an office environment or at school, close all of your applications on your computer screen that require internet and focus on working offline.
 Separate tasks that require the internet.

-2. Put your television in storage.
+2. Put your television in storage

 This is not as important as it used to be, as the internet has reduced our dependency on free to air television.
 However, even just having the TV on in the background when you’re trying to work is an unnecessary distraction.

-If you catch something interesting, you will be tempted to stop your work to see what’s going on.
+If you catch something interesting, you’ll be tempted to stop your work to see what’s going on.
 Challenge yourself to put your television in storage for a period and see if you miss it.

-3. Write down your most important tasks every morning.
+3. Write down your most important tasks every morning

 There’s something about writing down your tasks in the morning that creates this amazing momentum.
 The key here, however, is only to write down 1–3 tasks that are achievable for that day.

-4. Turn off notifications on all of your devices.
+4. Turn off notifications on all of your devices

 Software companies are always competing for your attention, and one of the best ways to win that battle is to get you to receive push notifications on your devices.
 That way you’ll never miss out on what’s happening, right?

 I mean, who doesn’t glance over at an email message pop up?
 You’re better off turning off all of your notifications and getting some control back in your workflow.
 You can always allocate time to check all of your different applications on your own terms.

-5. Find your quiet place.
+5. Find your quiet place

 This could be your favourite coffee shop, a park, or a dark room in your office building.
 Test a few different locations to see where you feel calmest.
 I find it’s good to change up your location.
 Sometimes I go somewhere with a waterfront view or go to my favourite cafe.

-6. Remove physical clutter.
+6. Remove physical clutter

 One of the first things you should do when creating a distraction-free environment is to remove all clutter from your desk.
 The lesser the items, the lower the mental clutter and distractions.

 7. Only have one window on your computer open at a time

 A clear indication of distraction, clutter and overwhelm is the number of windows open on your computer.
 It’s amazing how quickly we can get lost in browser tabs, document finders and email messages.

 If you’re addressing email, close everything else and focus on just that.
 If you’re reading an article in your browser, close your other tabs until you have finished reading then hit the back button and move onto the next search result.

 Admittedly, this is an area I have to work on.
 I tried this technique when writing this article and it feels restrictive at first, but it works like a charm.

-8. Establish an evening and morning routine.
+8. Establish an evening and morning routine

 One of the most important habits for productivity is having a routine for sleep.
-Without adequate energy, you will not be able to focus and perform at your best.
+Without adequate energy, you’ll not be able to focus and perform at your best.

-9. Clear your inbox.
+9. Clear your inbox

 Ever since I came across David Allen’s getting things done (GTD) methodology three years ago, I’ve been committed to clearing my inbox.
 He refers to this process as achieving inbox zero.
 It really is an empowering feeling to have cleared your entire inbox.

 So rather than moving messages into folders, merely archive them.
 You can always perform a search in your inbox to find an old message.
 If you know for sure that you’ll never need a message (SPAM), delete it.
 When you delete a message, you’ll no longer be able to reaccess it in the future.

 I find that I archive about 90% of my messages and delete 10%.
 But I don’t have any folders as I want to reduce the number of decisions I have to make.

-10. Say no.
+10. Say no

 The number one habit to help you get more work done is the ability to recognise what is important and when to say no. This could mean saying no to meetings, new projects, phone calls.

 What are your tips for creating a distraction-free environment?